InovaFiscaliza/RF.Fusion/src/appCataloga/server_volume/usr/local/bin/appCataloga/db/README.md

 The flow is:

-1. `dbHandlerBKP` publishes host/month invalidation scopes into `BPDATA.SUMMARY_OUTBOX`
+1. `dbHandlerBKP` publishes host/month invalidation scopes into `RFFUSION_SUMMARY.SUMMARY_OUTBOX`
    whenever host tasks, file tasks, or backup/processing events change.
 2. `dbHandlerRFM` publishes site/equipment invalidation scopes into the same outbox whenever spectrum sites or equipment observations change.
-3. `appCataloga_rffusion_summary_worker.py` runs as a daemon and drives two update strategies through `dbHandlerSummary` and `SummaryRefreshEngine`:
+3. `appCataloga_summary_database.py` runs as a daemon and drives two update strategies through `dbHandlerSummary` and `SummaryRefreshEngine`:

    - **Full reconcile**: rebuilds all summary tables from source on startup and nightly at 02:00 BRT (UTC-3).
-After each reconcile, both queue tables are fully purged — `SUMMARY_OUTBOX` (all rows deleted) and `SUMMARY_WORKER_STATE` (consumer row deleted, auto-recreated on next poll with `ID_LAST_OUTBOX = 0`).
+After each reconcile, both queue tables are cleaned up — `SUMMARY_OUTBOX` (all rows deleted) and `SUMMARY_WORKER_STATE` (checkpoint reset to `ID_LAST_OUTBOX = 0`, while the consumer row stays in place with its freshness timestamps).

    - **Incremental update**: between reconciles, reads the next batch of outbox rows after the stored checkpoint, identifies the dirty scope, and refreshes only the affected summary objects.
+The outbox now keeps one pending row per dirty key; re-dirtying the same key uses `REPLACE INTO` so the worker still sees a fresh `ID_OUTBOX`.
 After each successful batch the checkpoint is advanced and the consumed outbox rows are deleted immediately (`drain_consumed_outbox`), keeping `SUMMARY_OUTBOX` small regardless of event volume.